 - Use title case only for titles (e.g., the title of a blog post or newsletter).

 - Don’t use terminal punctuation in headers or titles, unless you need a question mark or exclamation point.
 And if the latter, you probably don’t.
+The exception: a header that runs to more than one sentence — where the punctuation between sentences forces the issue, and the final one should terminate too.

 - Don’t link terminal punctuation.